tmtron/ex.xtext.ml/README.md

-# Testproject for Xtext with 2 Grammars
+# Testproject for Xtext with multiple grammars

 The repository contains multiple xtext projects: